 The Saturday before, I took Amtrak to Oceanside then made a round trip on the Coaster to San Diego then Metrolink home.
 The following day, it was Amtrak south to Oceanside then Metrolink to Orange, back to Oceanside and back to San Diego.
 On Monday, it would be Amtrak Pacific Surfliner 572 to San Diego then Pacific Surfliner 583 back, and at Oceanside Boulevard when the train crossed it at MP 227.2, I would be at the 1,400,000.0 rail mile.

 11/3/2014 I went to my job at Heninger then drove to the Santa Ana station where I met Winston and Christy Walker after I had changed out of my work clothes.
 The train was almost 20 minutes late so I called Robin Bowers who had forgotten about it.
 He would take Surfliner 774 to Solana Beach to meet us there.
 We waited patiently for our train to San Diego.

-Pacific Surfliner 572 pulled into Santa Ana and we took a seat in the Amfleet Car 82570.
+Pacific Surfliner 572 arrived and we sat in Amfleet Car 82570.
 I was glad I was on an Amfleet train as the vast majority of my early riding was in cars like this.
-We stopped in Irvine before we made our way south to San Juan Capistrano.
-After that it would be down to the the Pacific Ocean and the start of our surf line running.
+We stopped in Irvine before making our way south to San Juan Capistrano.
+After that it would be down to the Pacific Ocean and the start of our surf line running.

 We started our surf line running.